Stiefel tropical linear spaces: Matroids and support sets

 Let $\Rinf$ be the set $\R\cup\{\infty\}$; in Section~\ref{sec:tropical} we will see that this is the underlying set of the tropical semifield.
 Let $A = (a_{ij}) \in\Rinf^{d\times n}$, and assume that the \emph{support} of~$A$

 contains at least one matching on each set~$J \in \binom{[n]}{d}$.
-From such a matrix $A\in\Rinf^{d\times n}$, one can produce a matching multifield $\Lambda(A)$ in which the matchings $\lambda$ appearing on each set of columns $J$ are those which minimize $\sum_{(i,j)\in \lambda} a_{ij}$.
+For such a matrix $A\in\Rinf^{d\times n}$, let $\Lambda(A)$ denote the matching multifield containing, for each set of columns $J$, exactly the matchings $\lambda$ on~$J$ which minimize $\sum_{(i,j)\in \lambda} a_{ij}$.
 If $A$ is suitably generic then $\Lambda(A)$ will be a matching field.
 Using the terminology of Section~\ref{sec:tropical}, the matching multifield $\Lambda(A)$ encodes the positions achieving the minimum in the permutation expansion of each tropical maximal minor of~$A$.

 \begin{definition} The matching multifield $\Lambda$ is {\em coherent} if it arises as $\Lambda(A)$ for some matrix $A\in\Rinf^{d\times n}$. \end{definition}